Xenon Signal Denoising via Supervised, Semi-Supervised, and Unsupervised Models: Semi-Supervised Models

 \section{Semi-Supervised Models}

 Semi-supervised learning in this study aims to replicate the common scenario of an experimentalist leveraging the limited knowledge available: approximate knowledge (simulation) of the ground truth signals, and noisy experiment measurements containing the exact ground truth signals.
-This method was pursued after observing that the fully-unsupervised method of Section \ref{sec:method-unsupervised} did not achieve as low a value of the SURE loss as a supervised model.
-It was then hypothesized that the training procedure of the unsupervised model would converge the model weights to a region of lower loss (a ``basin''), yet fail to escape the region to further minimize the loss.
+This method was pursued after observing that the fully-unsupervised method of Section \ref{sec:method-unsupervised} did not achieve as low a value of the SURE loss as the supervised model had achieved.
+It was then hypothesized that the training procedure of the unsupervised model would converge the model weights to a region of lower loss, yet fail to escape the region to further minimize the loss.

-Therefore, while incomplete, the hypothetical experimenter's knowledge is sufficient to achieve significant noise removal via the following procedure: in Phase I, a supervised denoiser is trained on the simulation, as described in Section \ref{sec:supervised}.
+However, while incomplete, the hypothetical experimenter's knowledge is sufficient to achieve significant noise removal via the following procedure: in Stage I, a supervised denoiser is trained on the simulation, as described in Section \ref{sec:supervised}.
 While the simulation only approximates the ground truth, the model proceeds to learn broader signal features and direct weight gradients in the direction of the greater loss minima.
-In Phase II, model training with the weights from Phase I resumes, yet now the training follows the unsupervised methods described in Section \ref{sec:method-unsupervised}, correcting output of Phase I to match the signals present in unlabeled (i.e. real detector) data instead of the flawed simulation.
-It is theorized that pre-training the model in a supervised mode on distorted data allows the unsupervised mode to find a different, better loss basin than that found by solely-unsupervised model, improving denoising performance.
+In Stage II, model training with the weights from Stage I resumes, yet now the training follows the unsupervised methods described in Section \ref{sec:method-unsupervised}, correcting output of Stage I to match the signals present in unlabeled (i.e. real detector) data instead of the flawed simulation.
+It is theorized that pre-training the model in a supervised mode on distorted data allows the unsupervised mode to find a different, better region with lower local minima than that found by solely-unsupervised model, improving denoising performance.